atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/left-right-join-animated.md

 ---
 title: Left & Right Join - Animated
-meta_title: Left & Right Join - Animated
+meta_title: Left & Right Join - Animated with Gifs
 description: Visualize how SQL is joining two tables using a Left JOIN and a Right JOIN.
 See animated visualizations of the data being LEFT and RIGHT joined in SQL.
   Learn more.